You are listening to the Sean Hannity Radio Show podcast.

 We don't have time to waste on this stuff.

-And I was thrilled to see uh that it passed, and I think you're right.
+And I was thrilled to see that it passed.

 Let me talk about your involvement now.

-And and tell us what the process is and what you think about CNN and NBC and their censorship here.
+And tell us what the process is and what you think about CNN and NBC and their censorship here.

-Yeah, well, I work for Giles Parscal, which was our digital media company um throughout the campaign, and I've actually been hired essentially as a consultant to the campaign.
+Yeah, well, I work for Giles Parscal, which was our digital media company throughout the campaign.

 So I work day in and day out with the campaign for 2020.

-Um and we're still here.
+And we're still here.

-You know, a lot of people I think are surprised to know that.
+You know, a lot of people, I think, are surprised to know that.

-Um we still want to keep the movement strong.
+We still want to keep the movement strong.

 We want people to know that we are still here.